vithumathi/Android-Applications/README.md

 Android Basics Nanodegree program
 ===================================
-This reposity contains a list of project developed as part of the Udacity's Android Basics Nanodegree by Google.
+This repository contains a list of project developed as part of the Udacity's Android Basics Nanodegree by Google.

 A Single Screen App